omept/lendsqr/README.md

 - A user can have multiple wallets
 - A wallet can only have one currency
 - Application supports multiple currencies
+- Wallets must have the same currency for paired transactions
 - No real money is transfered

 ## Getting Started